piotryordanov/blog/30-03-2022 -- Drowsiness and Panic Attack.md

 	+ What is the end goal of it
 	+ It does not last.
 It is fickle.
 	+ There is clinging to it, despite its very impermanent nature
-+ Do physical actual sanghas promote sangha as a refuge because it is a conflict of interest?
++ Do physical sanghas promote sangha as a refuge because it is a conflict of interest?
 + What if the third jewel didn't necessarily need to be in person?
++ I wonder: *What is the root cause of my craving for consumption?*